Phoenizard/Efficient-and-Stable-Methods-for-DL-in-Gradient-Flows/doc/Efficient_and_Stable_Gradient_Flow_Methods_for_Deep_Learning.md

 ![Experiment 2 Loss Curves](../results/experiment_2/loss_comparison.png)

 **Figure 3.2** Comparison of training and test losses for Experiment 2 (Quadratic Function Regression).
+The left panel shows training loss, and the right panel shows test loss, with the vertical axis on a logarithmic scale.

 **Key observations**:

-The experimental results of the quadratic function regression task reveal the performance characteristics of different optimization algorithms on structured problems.
-Due to the special quadratic form property of the target function itself, all tested algorithms achieved effective convergence within the 100-epoch training cycle, reflecting the relatively low optimization difficulty of this task.
-In this scenario, the IEQ series methods demonstrate significant performance advantages, with their excellent performance attributable to the natural fit between the algorithm framework and the problem's inherent quadratic structure.
-The Adam optimizer also achieved convergence effects comparable to the IEQ methods in this task, proving the effectiveness of the adaptive learning rate mechanism in handling well-conditioned optimization problems.
-In comparison, while the SAV method maintains stable monotonic descent characteristics, its final convergence accuracy is slightly inferior to the above methods, indicating that algorithm performance exhibits certain differentiated manifestations under specific problem structures.
+The experimental results of the quadratic function regression task reveal an unexpected phenomenon: **all tested algorithms failed to achieve effective convergence within the 100-epoch training cycle**.
+As observed in Figure 3.2, the training loss remains at the $10^1$ to $10^2$ magnitude level, while the test loss stays around the $10^2$ magnitude, far from reaching the ideal low loss level.
+The failure of this experiment may stem from multiple aspects.

+First, the mismatch between model architecture and problem characteristics is a primary cause.
+The single-hidden-layer neural network with ReLU activation function theoretically struggles to precisely fit a pure quadratic function form, as ReLU networks essentially construct combinations of piecewise linear functions rather than smooth quadratic surfaces.
+Second, hyperparameter configuration may be problematic, including inappropriate learning rate settings, insufficient network width (1,000 hidden layer neurons may not be enough), or too few training epochs.
+Third, the initialization strategy may have led the optimization to become trapped in poor local minima, preventing all algorithms from finding paths toward the global optimum.
+Finally, the data distribution characteristics warrant attention, as the uniform distribution of input features in the interval $(0,5)$ may not sufficiently match the gradient structure of the quadratic function, leading to optimization difficulties.

+This experimental case provides an important negative lesson, demonstrating that even seemingly simple quadratic function fitting problems can lead to training failure in deep learning frameworks due to inappropriate architecture selection, hyperparameter settings, or optimization strategies.
+This emphasizes the need to carefully consider the compatibility between problem characteristics and model design in practical applications, rather than simply assuming that neural networks can automatically learn arbitrary functional forms.
+The failure of this experiment also indicates that while energy-stable methods provide theoretical stability guarantees, this does not automatically resolve fundamental issues such as insufficient model expressiveness or inappropriate hyperparameter configuration.

 ### 3.4 Experiment 3: Gaussian Function Regression